Charlie Chaplin and the story of care

 They left their child to the care of others, hoping this would provide them with a better future.
 The child would be safe, cared for and educated, and the mother, could gain employment and return should her circumstances change.
 These age-old notions of providing for the most vulnerable in our society continue to drive Coram’s work today.

-Find out about our event to mark 100 years of The Kid’s release
+View a recording of our event to mark 100 years of The Kid’s release below.